cmdaoust/Experimental-SOPs/EEG/EEG_SOP.md

 **Helpful Tips**
 > <details>
 > <summary>Click to expand</summary>
-> - Adding a trigger code to your script start the recording and stop recording ensures all data is accurately recorded (and not accidentally missed).
+> - Adding a trigger code to your script to start and stop recording ensures no data is accidentally missed.
 > </details>

 ---